 Prior to joining Music Services, Cupples worked at LifeWay Christian Resources as a Literary Copy Editor, managing products created by Beth Moore, Mike Harland, Travis Cottrell, Wayne Tester and Greg Nelson.

 Cupples is a native Tennessean and a true music enthusiast who earned his Bachelor of Music degree in church music from Carson Newman College.
 He enjoys spending time and traveling with his two children and wife.
-In his spare time he volunteers with dog rescues for Tennessee Death Row Dogs.

 Bryan Hansen joined the Music Services team in 2006 and has worked in the music industry for over 20 years.
 He currently is the Catalog Manager for Lifeway Worship, SeeSeeBubba Songs (Natalie Grant), Razor & Tie Music Publishing, SpiritSound Music Group, and PraiseGathering Music Publishing.
 He also manages the license clearance and royalty management for Harmonia Mundi USA, a record label of classical, jazz, and world music.

 After earning a Bachelor of Science in Music Business at the University of Nebraska (Kearney), Hansen worked at Brentwood-Benson Music Publishing as a sales representative and then an account specialist/credit manager of customer accounts.